manursutil/py-template/docs/index.md

-# Welcome to Py-Template's documentation!
+# Welcome to UVForge's documentation!

-Py-Template is a CLI tool to scaffold Python projects with `uv`.
+UVForge is a CLI tool to scaffold Python projects with `uv`.

 ## Introduction

-This documentation will guide you through the features and usage of Py-Template.
+This documentation will guide you through the features and usage of UVForge.

 ## Getting Started